playmeka/meka-boilerplate/README.md

   uid: '<your user ID>'
 }
 ```
 You'll notice that no ticks seem to be coming through.
 That's likely because the game hasn't actually started!
 Games won't begin until two users are present and mark themselves both as **ready**.
 Head back to the web version of MEKA and mark yourself as ready.
-If no one has shown up to play you, send the link to a friend or create a second account for yourself.
+If no one has shown up to play you, send the link to a friend or create a second account for yourself (with a different Github account).

 Keep the `tick.ts` process open this whole time, and when the game finally starts, you should see output like below in your console:
 ```